eigerco/solana-spec/gossip-protocol-spec.md

 * prune message
 * ping message
 * pong message
-4. Gossip logic is running in the background thread - it generates push & pull messages and pings which are sent to peers.
+4. Gossip loop is running in the background thread - it generates push & pull messages and pings which are sent to peers.
 5. Sending responses over sockets.

 Each of the above steps run in separate threads.
 Communication between them is performed via `crossbeam-channel` crate.
 It provides a thread-safe multi-consumer multi-producer channels for message passing.